KindCoder-no/KindScreen/README.md

 # KindScreen

-This is an easy info TV-Screen page made in Node.JS and Express
+This is an easy to use InfoScreen made in Next.JS

 _This project is stil in development, issues are welcome_